library(marginaleffects)

 \[Y = \beta_0 + \beta_1 X + \beta_2 X^2 + \varepsilon\]

-This can be treated as a linear regression problem by constructing new variables \(Z_1=X\), \(Z_2=X^2\), etc. The model then becomes \(Y=\beta_0+\beta_1\cdot Z_1+\beta_2\cdot Z_2+\varepsilon\), which can be estimated using standard methods like ordinary least squares.
+A polynomial regression can be seen as a special case of the multiplicative interactions discussed in ?sec-interationals_multiplicative, where predictors are simply interacted with themselves.
+As before, they can be treated as a simple linear regression problem by constructing new variables \(Z_1=X\), \(Z_2=X^2\), etc. The model then becomes \(Y=\beta_0+\beta_1\cdot Z_1+\beta_2\cdot Z_2+\varepsilon\), which can be estimated using standard methods like ordinary least squares.

 Polynomial regression offers several key advantages, particularly in its flexibility and ability to fit a wide range of curves, simply by adjusting the degree of the polynomial.
 As a result, polynomial regression can reveal underlying patterns in the data that are not immediately apparent with simpler models.